Page 1 of 2

 As for emulators set up and ready to go.....it is kinda sorta.....

-Therefore, there are open source alternatives included.
+Therefore, there are open source alternatives included graciously provided by the Mega65 team and the AROS project.

 Most Amiga demos that are included will run with the AROS 68k ROM that is included.